colorfulsing/spring_standalone/README.md

 [![Gem Version](https://badge.fury.io/rb/spring_standalone.svg)](http://badge.fury.io/rb/spring_standalone)

+**IMPORTANT**: The gem is functional and can be used with non rails projects, however, it is an experiment and I haven't updated neither the tests to drop dependency on `rails` command nor this `README.md` file to describe all it's functionalities, so whenever it refers to `bin/spring` replace it with `bin/spring_sa` and so on as well as ignore the plugins as those are not yet supported given it's usage on the `SpringStandalone.register_command` so keep that in mind while reading this README.

 SpringStandalone Standalone is a ruby application preloader based on SpringStandalone, a Rails application preloader.
 It speeds up development by keeping your application running in the background so you don't need to